 This porridge is one of my all-time favorite things to eat for breakfast!
 I’ve talked about my love of sweet brown rice before.
 It is a starchy, short-grain rice that makes puddings and porridges deliciously creamy.
 The creamy sweet brown rice combined with protein-rich quinoa, maple syrup, coconut oil, cinnamon, almond milk, topped with crunchy toasted pecans and coconut flakes is my idea of breakfast heaven!

 One great thing about this porridge is that it reheats perfectly, so you can make it ahead of time and keep it in the refrigerator.
 Just keep the toasted pecans/coconut flakes in a separate bag at room temperature.
 Scoop out and reheat individual servings of the porridge as desired for an easy on-to-go breakfast!

 I have always preferred hot cereal to cold.
 This porridge rivals my love of oatmeal, which is saying a lot!
 Sometimes I think about the irony that I loved Cream of Wheat growing up.
 It is now known at my house as Cream of Death.
 But with oatmeal, this delicious hot cereal, and this porridge my hot cereal cravings are always satisfied!

 For this cereal, I like to soak the rice and quinoa overnight before cooking.
 I find this makes the porridge extra delicious by completely gettting rid of the grassy taste quinoa somtimes has.
-I also think this brand of quiona is the least grassy-tasting of any I’ve tried (not a paid endorsement, just my true opinion!).
+I also think this brand of quiona is the least grassy-tasting of any I’ve tried.
 Soaking grains is a traditional way to prepare them that makes their nutrients more bioavailable and reduces phytic acid, which can be hard to digest.
 A win-win right?